-The Importance of Big Guinea Pig Cage
+The Importance of The Big Guinea Pig Cage

 The cage size is one of the most important factors for a happy guinea pig.
-You see, guinea pigs are one of the largest, if not the largest rodents that we keep as pets.
+You see, guinea pigs are one of the largest rodents that we keep as pets.
 Rodents tend to move a lot and they prefer physical activity.

-The main difference between a cage for a guinea pig and cage for a hamster is in the space layout.
+The main difference between a cage for a guinea pig and a cage for a hamster is in the space layout.
 Smaller rodents prefer a cage with higher vertical dimensions, while guinea pigs rely on the width of the cage.

 Best Cage Size for Different Number of Guinea Pigs

 In the table below we’re going to break down these typical cage sizes for a different number of pigs.
-The maximum number of pigs that can live in the same cage is 4 if we want them to a comfortable life.
+The maximum number of pigs that can live in the same cage is 4 if we want them to have a comfortable life.

-|Number of Guinea Pigs||Good Size for a Cage|
+|Number of Guinea Pigs||Good Size for a Cage (inches)||Explanation|

 |One||30×36||For a single guinea pig, the smallest cage should be 7.5 square feet.
-With this size, a guinea pig can live comfortably but as always, if you can find a slightly bigger cage, you should go with that size.
+With this size, a guinea pig can live comfortably.
+But as always, if you can find a slightly bigger cage, you should go with that size.
 Approximately, 30×36 inches is a decent size.|

-|Two||30×50||The interesting thing is that even two guinea pigs can survive in a 7.5 square feet cage.
+|Two||30×50||The interesting thing is that even two guinea pigs can survive in a 7.5-square feet cage.
 But, it’s a bare minimum so we recommend that you go for a 10.5 square feet cage.
 Converted to inches, this counts as 30″x50″.|

-|Three||30×62||Once again, three guinea pigs can survive in a 10.5 square feet cage.
+|Three||30×62||Once again, three guinea pigs can survive in a 10.5-square feet cage.
 However, the recommended size is 13 square feet, which is around 30×62 inches.|

 |Four||30×76||Finally, we have the biggest cage for a total of four guinea pigs.
 Four guinea pigs can easily survive in a 13 square feet cage but we recommend going for a 16 square feet one.
 This translates to 30×76 inches.|